stanley-fork/ragit/tests/benchmark/README.md

 TODO

-I really want to have an auto-mated benchmarks.
+I really want to have an automated benchmarks.

 ## What I want